 An estimated 800 of those facing execution in Pakistan may have been sentenced to death when they were children, a report released on March 18, 2015 has revealed.
 Justice Project Pakistan and Reprieve conducted a study of 30 prisoners close to execution and discovered that 10% were arrested and sentenced to death while still children.
 Should this figure hold true across the entire death row population, there could be over 800 people convicted as children among the more than 8,000 prisoners currently sentenced to death.

 On 6 January 2015, Pakistan’s Parliament passed a constitutional amendment that allows a parallel system of military courts to try Islamist militants, significantly enlarging the army’s power.
 The new law, which was passed by a two-thirds majority in both houses of Parliament, is the central plank of the government response to the attack on the Peshawar school on 16 December 2014.
 The military has pushed for the new courts, arguing that a weak civilian judicial system has failed to bring Taliban and other Islamist militants to justice.
-The law that authorizes the courts is to remain in effect until February 2017.
-The government has promised to use that time to reform the broken civilian justice system.
-The military courts will be empowered to try militants from any group that “raises arms or wages war against Pakistan, or attacks the armed forces of Pakistan and law enforcement agencies,” according to the text of the new law.
-Military courts have heard at least 100 militants’ cases and passed judgment in at least 27, the law ministry said in June.
-The military published the names of six men sentenced to death in one case.
-There is no public information about the identity of other suspects or convicts, about the charges or evidence against them, or about their sentences or appeals.
+The law that authorizes the courts is to remain in effect until February 2017, then postponed for two years.
+The government has promised to use that time to reform the broken civilian justice system, meanwhile the move was severely criticised by human rights activists and institutions as denying individuals their right to a fair trial under Article 10-A of the Constitution and Article 14 of the ICCPR.
 Several lawyers challenged the constitutionality of the military courts in the Supreme Court.
 But on 5 August 2015, Nasir ul Mulk, the chief justice, announced that all “petitions have been dismissed.”
 The Supreme Court has ruled that secret military courts are legal and can pass death sentences on civilians, a judgment that critics say further strengthens the military’s grip on power at the expense of civilian authorities.

 Most death sentences since 1997 have been handed down by special anti-terrorist courts set up by then prime minister Nawaz Sharif's government to combat growing terrorist attacks in the country.
 The jurisdiction of these courts gradually evolved to cover political charges and cases involving gang rape and violence against children.
 These courts hold trials within seven days.
 Convicted persons have to appeal within seven days, and the appeal must also be heard and decided within a week.
 These provisions contravene Article 14(3)(b) of the International Covenant on Civil and Political Rights, which entitles any person charged with a criminal offence to have adequate time and facilities for the preparation of his defence.
 Murder carries the religiously stipulated retributive penalty, where the punishment corresponds in kind and degree to the crime, unless the victim’s family waives the penalty, usually for a payment of diya.
 In practice, hanging rather than harm in kind is the punishment for murder.